 The biggest problem is that with so many guests subscribing to it, making reservations for table-service meals is a a true headache.
 Restaurants routinely book up weeks ahead, and booking places to eat becomes something you'll have to sit down and arrange long before your trip.
 Figuring out your restaurants will become more advance homework.
 Yes, last-minute walk-up wait list slots are sometimes avaiable on the day of your visit through the Disney World app (go to the page of the restaurant you want, and be near its entrance), but you'll be turned away much more often than you'll snag the table you want.

 It’s not cheap enough.
-In 2020, the least expensive plan, Quick Service, had a per-day cost of $55 adults, $26 kids 3–9, and included two counter meals (not all three meals) and one snack (like popcorn or ice cream), plus one drink (it can be alcoholic), and a refillable soft drink mug you can only use at a Disney hotel.
+In 2024, the least expensive plan, Quick Service, has a per-day cost of $57 adults, $24 kids 3–9, and includes two counter meals (not all three meals) and one snack (like popcorn or ice cream) or nonalcoholic drink, plus one refillable soft drink mug you can only use at a Disney hotel.
 Most adult Quick Service meals cost $12 to $15 per meal using cash.
-Even if you spent $15, remedial math proves that if you stick to two counter-service meals with no plan, plus one $4 snack, you’d spend about $34 versus $55 using the plan.
+Even if you spent $15, remedial math proves that if you stick to two counter-service meals with no plan, plus one $5 snack, you’d spend much less than $57 using the plan.
+The refillable mug is padding the price.
+The standard plan Disney Dining Plan (2024: $94 adults/$30 kids, per night) buys one table-service meal, one Quick Service meal, a snack or nonalcoholic drink, and that refillable mug.

 It costs time.
 Many of the plans expect the use of sit-down restaurants.
 This requires reservations months ahead, and you lose a lot of touring time.